mauropalsgraaf/fpscala-workshop/workshop.md

 ## Recursion
 In this chapter, we are going to use our gained knowledge of ADT and pattern matching and use recursion, which is the way of iterating over a sequence.
 Although recursion is supported in other paradigms, it's not often used.
 One of the reason is the absence of tail-call elimination, which will be explained later as it's crucial for functional languages.

 A recursive function is a function that has a reference call to itself.
-Lists in functional languages are linked lists since they have this recursive structure where you have 1 value and another list until the end.
+Sequences as Lists and Trees are a perfect use case for recursion.
+Lists in functional languages are linked lists.
+They have a great structure for recursion, where they are modeled as a value and the tail until the end.

 ```
 sealed trait List[+A]